mpohl100/VideoEdgeDetection/README.md

 # VideoEdgeDetection
-A custom edge detection algorithm with opencv
+Microsoft Visual Studio project with a custom edge detection algorithm implemented with opencv.
-The video link is hardcoded in the application.